 Masters of Business Administration

 primary_education:education_level_name: this field tells you the overall level of a student.
 It appears on student profiles to tell people what level of education they're currently pursuing.
 Here are the different values you can include in this field.
 Please note the capitalisation and spelling — they have to match exactly! (required as of 6/11/18)

 Further Education Certificate

-*If you are having trouble importing a newly required field, please reach out to your Handshake Relationship Manager.
+*If you are having trouble importing a newly required field, please contact your Handshake Relationship Manager.

 Glossary of Recommended Fields